 Ideas & Exposition Modules

 RC4’s curriculum includes academic writing modules titled “Ideas and Exposition”.
 The I&E modules are offered by the Centre for English Language Communication (CELC).
-These modules can meet the NUS Breadth requirement.
-For further details, please click here.

 - Students need to read and pass I&E I before reading I&E II.

 - Students are awarded letter grades for these modules, with S/U Option.

 - View IE timetable

 Ideas and Exposition I for Semester 1 AY2019/2020